msteffan/fundamentals/06_chapter/07_exercise.md

     This function should work similarly to `setUpRed`, placing black pieces (`'B'`) on the board at the positions indicated in the picture.

-Feel free to us either loops or iterators to write these functions - just make sure that they act *exactly* like the descriptions.
+Feel free to use either loops or iterators to write these functions - just make sure that they act *exactly* like the descriptions.

 ---